adammendoza/Goodreads_clone-1/README.md

 # Vue Goodreads Clone
-## with API from Goodreads and Firebase backend
+## With API from Goodreads and Firebase backend
+### Deploy a Vue.js App with Firebase Hosting

 - Project Setup and Planning
 - Creating Components